alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 This story is about pure performance optimizations based on a real-world case.
 Step by step we'll improve performance of one production feature.

-Domain

-Algorithm

-Fundamentals of performance:
-- First efficiency then performance
-- Measure, measure, measure

-Tools and libraries:
-- BenchmarkDotNet - for benchmarks
-- ILSpy - c# compiler
-- WinDBG - .NET under the hood
-- PerfView - swiss army knife
-- Intel VTune Amplifier - heavy artillery for low level profiling TODO PCM Tools

-Optimizations
-- TODO

 ### Domain:

-All websites receive bot traffic :) Not a surprise, right?
-There were quite a few studies from all sides of the business.
-Commercials tend to reduce the numbers.
-Academics in their turn increase numbers and spread panic.
+All websites receive bot traffic!
+Not a surprise, right?
+There were quite a few studies from all sides of the advertising business.
+Commercials tend to reduce the numbers, for obvious reasons, banner impression or click = money.
+Academics in their turn increase numbers and spread panic, that's the goal of the research after all.
 I think truth is somewhere in the middle.

 Here's just a few to name:
 - one from Incapsula shows that websites receive 50% of bot traffic in average. https://www.incapsula.com/blog/bot-traffic-report-2016.html